timosalm/tap-spring-developer-workshop/workshop/content/exercises/more-factors.md

 ![Updated architecture with Service Registry](../images/microservice-architecture-service-discovery.png)

-As Spring Cloud's Registry interface still has its raison d'être for portability to other platforms like Cloud Foundry, **TAP 1.7 introduced the Service Registry for VMware Tanzu**, which provides the capability to **create Eureka servers** in your namespaces and bindy your workloads to them.
+As Spring Cloud's Registry interface still has its raison d'être for portability to other platforms like Cloud Foundry, **TAP 1.7 introduced the Service Registry for VMware Tanzu**, which provides the capability to **create Eureka servers** in your namespaces and bind your workloads to them.

 An Eureka server can be easily created via the EurekaServer resource.
 ```editor:append-lines-to-file